MilanBojic/network-state-receiver/README.md

 ## Using Networking Receiver
 Using is very simple.
-Create new instace of NetworkingReceiver in your module/activity and attach to changes.
+Create new instance of NetworkReceiver in your module/activity and attach to changes.

 ## Example to observe changes: